rbind/liechi/content/en/2017-03-15-the-spirit.md

 slug: the-spirit
 ---

-This image is said be created by John Wheeler.
+This image is said to be created by John Wheeler.

 I really enjoy the idea behind this art work, because it reminds me of the idea of Hegel on the cosmos.

-John's perception of the universe:
+John's perception:

 ![OK](/images/universlookingbackatitself.png)